Telephone country and area codes

 Free call, toll free and premium rate numbers

 Australia uses the free call prefix of 18/1800 for calls from land line telephones.
-Calls to 18/1800 numbers from mobile phones may incur a charge.
+Free calls for mobiles to 18/1800 numbers are being introduced; your mobile telephone company can advise whether this change has been made.

 There are also 13/1300 numbers which are charged at the cost similar to a local call.
 Charges for calls to 13/1300 numbers from landline and mobile phones are different.
 Calls from mobile phones may incur a higher charge.